hemantaph/ler/docs/autoapi/ler/lens_galaxy_population/index.rst

    ..
        !! processed by numpydoc !!

-.. py:function:: save_pickle(file_name, param)
+.. py:function:: save_json(file_name, param)

-   Save a dictionary as a pickle file.
+   Save a dictionary as a json file.

    :Parameters:

        **file_name** : `str`
-           pickle file name for storing the parameters.
+           json file name for storing the parameters.

        **param** : `dict`
-           dictionary to be saved as a pickle file.
+           dictionary to be saved as a json file.